pupilfirst/wd101-scripts/numbers-booleans-objects/creating-and-working-with-objects/README.md

   this.address = address;
 }
 ```
 Here, `this` is used to assign values to the object's properties.
-Now you can create an object called myCar as follows:
+Now you can create an object of `User` as follows:
 ```js
   const sachin = new User('Sachin', 50, 'Mumbai');